Tips and recommendations for healthy travel to top destinations

 Though Macau is small in size, it makes up for it with its luxury hotels and many casinos.
 The country’s economy relies nearly entirely on tourism.
 Macau takes good care of its tourists and offers a wide variety of cultural experiences and deluxe accommodations.

-Yes, some vaccines are recommended or required for China.
+Yes, some vaccines are recommended or required for Macau.
 The CDC and WHO recommend the following vaccines for China: typhoid, hepatitis A, hepatitis B, rabies, Japanese encephalitis, polio, and influenza.

-Dengue and chikungunya are present in China.
+Dengue and chikungunya are present in Macau.
 Make sure you take precautions including using repellents and netting.

 Malaria is also present in some regions.
 Antimalarials may be recommended based on your itinerary.